 The basis used to determine NHR payments to LHNs in Tasmania was advised by the Tasmanian Department of Health and Human Services to be as follows:

-Tasmania has developed a funding model (2014-15 Tasmanian Funding Model) which will take a prospective orientation (i.e. it will produce the forward allocation based on the volumes of services to be funded that are determined in accordance with State planning processes).
-The ABF Model was used to develop an activity profile and block funded services allocation for each THO for 2014-15.
+Tasmania has developed a funding model (2015-16 Tasmanian Funding Model) which will take a prospective orientation (i.e. it will produce the forward allocation based on the volumes of services to be funded that are determined in accordance with State planning processes).
+The ABF Model was used to develop an activity profile and block funded services allocation for the Tasmanian Health Service (THS) for 2015-16.

 The funding arrangements and associated pricing focused on the four ABF work streams of: